gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-github.md

 aliases: [/tutorials/github-pages-blog/]
 ---

-GitHub provides free and fast static hosting over SSL for personal, organization, or project pages directly from a GitHub repository via its [GitHub Pages service][] and automate development workflows and build with [GitHub Actions].
+GitHub provides free and fast static hosting over SSL for personal, organization, or project pages directly from a GitHub repository via its [GitHub Pages service][] and automating development workflows and build with [GitHub Actions].

 ## Assumptions